 - Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
-Go to Advanced > Security > Settings.
+Go to Advanced > Security > Firewall. - 3.
+It's recommended to keep the default settings.
+If necessary, deselect the corresponding checkbox and click Save.